1.Preface

 Custom Field Settings

-Make the settings for the synchronization of the custom fields between issues and cards.
+Make the settings to synchronize the custom fields between a Redmine issue and a Trello card.

 Standard Fields

-Make the settings for synchronizing from the Standard Fields defined in the Redmine Issue to the Custom Fields defined in Trello Card.
+Make the settings for synchronizing from Standard Fields defined in a Redmine issue to Custom Fields defined in a Trello card.

 Redmine’s Standard FieldsTypes of Trello’s Custom Fields